Updated on Monday, September 15, 2014

 The ADA definition of “auxiliary aids and services” includes “qualified interpreters or other effective methods of making aurally delivered materials available to individuals with hearing impairments.”

-Therefore, any place of public accommodation is required to provide sign language interpreters or other effective means of communication for hearing-impaired individuals.
+Therefore, any place of public accommodation is required to provide sign language interpreters or other effective means of communication for hard of hearing individuals.
 Depending on the situation, other effective means of communication may include assistive listening devices.

 Where Sign Language Interpreting Is Required